WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 An exception is raised if `min_segment` is longer than a signal recording.

+An exception is raised if `method` is an invalid screening method.

 An exception is raised if a file could not be read.

 An exception is raised if an unsupported file format was provided for `file_ext`.